Choosing a Home Thermostat

 Recommendations From My HVAC Company For a Home Thermostat

-First step - turn off the power to your heating system!
+- First step: turn off the power to your heating system!
 If you have separate heating and cooling systems, turn off the power to both of them!
 The thermostat wiring you will be most likely dealing with is only 24 volts—it won't shock you but there is some chance of damaging the system.
-I repeat - turn off the power!

-If new or additional thermostat wiring is needed it is time to install it.
+- Next, install the new thermostat.
 My system needed a 9 wire cable to the air handler and a 2 wire thermostat wire to the outside temperature sensor.
 The 9 wire cable was there, but no 2 wire cable, so I had to add that.
 As the wire simply poked through a very small hole in the drywall, I needed a larger hole to fish new wire—I installed a low voltage "old work" electrical box.
 This is little more than a plastic frame that will slide into the sheetrock and fasten there and that has holes for the thermostat screws; it is readily available at such stores as Home Depot and Lowes.
 My existing wiring went down to the crawl space under the house, and I drilled a new hole in the floor near the existing wire so that the hole would be inside the wall above.
 A long steel wire was used as a guide; I taped the new thermostat wire to it and pushed it up the hole.
 A helper above reached into the new low voltage box and guided the steel wire out of the wall, then removed the thermostat wire from it and I pulled the steel wire back into the crawl space.
 As the outdoor sensor required wire through an exterior wall I drilled that hole while in the crawl space.

-The new thermostat is now pressed onto the base and programming may begin.
+- Press the new thermostat onto the base and begin programming.
 Again, I cannot help you here as each thermostat is different.
 What I can say, though is that the Honeywell programming was simple and easy.
 There are many settings to be checked by the installer, most of which I left in the default position.
 Others I have changed since, such as the lighting on the face of the thermostat.
-Programming by the user was also quite straight forward with no problems.
-A final comment; I would recommend the Honeywell TH8321U1006 that I purchased to almost anyone.
-It is extremely versatile and will handle most heating/cooling systems.
-It has a lot of nifty little options that some others don't, and the cost was reasonable at a little over $100.
-I had to go online to find it, though - Neither Home Depot nor Lowes carried it.
+Programming by the user was also quite straightforward.

 Thermostat Base, Mounted and Wired